bmegli/rplidar-a3-arduino/README.md

 - raw packets correspond to [rplidar_response_ultra_capsule_measurement_nodes_t](https://github.com/Slamtec/rplidar_sdk/blob/8291e232af614842447a634b6dbd725b81f24713/sdk/sdk/include/rplidar_cmd.h#L197) in [rplidar_sdk](https://github.com/Slamtec/rplidar_sdk)
 - decoding should do the same as [_ultraCapsuleToNormal](https://github.com/Slamtec/rplidar_sdk/blob/master/sdk/sdk/src/rplidar_driver.cpp#L1071) in [rplidar_sdk](https://github.com/Slamtec/rplidar_sdk)

 rplidar_sdk needs 2 consecutive packets to do the decoding.
-Peeking into the SDK code you may probably dedcode everything but the last reading (or 4 readings) without the second packet.
+Peeking into the SDK code you may probably decode everything but the last reading (or 4 readings) without the second packet.

 For checking if the packets follow one another use the `sequence` field returned by the library (e.g. i, i+1 or uint8_t max, 0.